 An elevator pitch is something that you have in your back pocket, just in case.
 You never really know when you’ll get to use it.
 For that reason, they tend to be generic.

-Ask one of your existing clients, if you have any in the same field.
+Ask one of your existing clients, if you have any in the same industry.
 Find out what causes them trouble.

 Use the internet, especially discussion forums.
-Find out what entrepreneurs in the field are complaining about.
+Find out what entrepreneurs in the industry are complaining about.

 Look at your own firm, and think how your services can be tailored to solve your prospect's issues.